lawun330/Arduino-Learning/README.md

 # Arduino Projects
-I learnt arduino in 2018 and did projects on my own throughout the years.
-Here are some projects that caused me headache!!
+I learned Arduino in 2018 and did projects on my own throughout the years.
+Here are some projects that caused me a headache!!
 You may study them.